- What are roles?

 In the project set-up view, we’ll select the price list we want to apply and choose role prices as the basis for revenue calculation.

+Now let’s see what it all means once people start working on the project.
 Let’s say our Junior Designer, whose selling price is 80 EUR per hour, has worked on the project for 50 hours and logged time under the task accordingly.
 Therefore, the Income to date column in the Quoted vs Actual table shows that we’ve earned 50 x 80 = 4000 EUR so far.